Unknowncmbk/epoch-time-tracker/README.md

 - `port`: The port number to run flask on.

 Slack Settings:
-- `api_token`: Your app's xoxp- token (available on the Install App page)
-- `api_url`: The webhook URL that you copied off the Incoming Webhook page
+- `api_url`: The custom Incoming Webhook "Webhook URL" that will post JSON to.
-- `webhook_outgoing`: Your app's Verification Token (available on the Basic Information page)
+- `webhook_outgoing`: The "Token" field when configuring the Slash Command in Slack.
+This will be sent in the outgoing payload to verify the request came from your Slack Team.

 Github Settings:
 - `webhook_outgoing`: Your custom verification token that you use in your project's Settings/Webhooks file.